GuoQi2000/DSICL/README.md

 - `--shots`: Shots for ICL.
 - `--seed`: Random seed.

-You can also directly run the DEMO.ipynb file.
+You can also directly run the DEMO.ipynb file and employ DEmO on customized tasks.

 ### Run all the methods